nkh/ftl/config/ftl/etc/man/ftl.md

 		Filters out what you don't want to see.
 Applied after other filters are applied.
 It can be set in your ftlrc file.

-		eg: keep all the files containing an 'f' except those containing an 'i' «f»  -> f
+		eg: keep files containing 'f' and not containing 'i' «f»  -> f
 			«⇑a» -> i